 Mitral Valve Abnormalities at Seattle Children’s

-We also have available every conceivable medial and surgical specialist that might be needed to care for your child.
+We also have available every conceivable medical and surgical specialist who might be needed to care for your child.
 But it doesn’t stop there.
-We have an outstanding team of nurses, and nurse practitioners, child life specialists and social workers, all working together to meet all of your child’s health needs and help your family through this experience.
+We have an outstanding team of nurses, nurse practitioners, child life specialists and social workers, all working together to meet all of your child’s health needs and help your family through this experience.

-Since 1907, Children’s has been treating children only.
-Our team members are trained in their fields and also in meeting the unique needs of children.
-For example, the doctors who give your child anesthesia are board certified in pediatric anesthesiology.
-This means they have extra years of training in how to take care of kids.
+Seattle Children’s has been treating children since 1907.
+Our team members are specially trained in their fields and in meeting the unique needs of children.
+For example, each of our heart surgeons is board certified in pediatric cardiac surgery.
+This means they have over 12 years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.

 The Adult Congenital Heart Disease Program shared by Children’s and the University of Washington can help with care throughout your child’s life.